k-essence and tachyons in brane-worlds: Introduction

 This letter is organized as follows.
-Firstly we present the model of k-essence matter localized on the FRW brane and obtain the scale factor and potential for a k-essence field evolving linearly with time.
+Our starting point is to present the model of k-essence matter localized on the FRW brane, hereafter we obtain the scale factor and potential for a k-essence field evolving linearly with time when the speed of sound is not infinite.
 After that we examine the divergent sound speed model.
 Then, we apply these results to the extended tachyon field case.
 Finally the conclusions are stated.
+We will take the gravitational coupling constant $8\pi G = 1$ throughout this article.